Backist/QAutoLinguist/README.md

 #### CASE 2: If the application sources have been modified:
 - ``You need to create a new build.
-    Be sure to change the .config.toml if you want to change any parameters for this new build.
+    Be sure to change the configuration file if you want to change any parameters for this new build.

 #### CASE 3: If you want to create a new build for another application:
 - ``If a build already exists in the working directory:``` ```.